igolden/integration_example/README.md

 Extract the integration assets, bundle them for distribution, and move them into your dist/ folder.
 Any configuration (api keys, etc) need to be extract from the minified bubundle.

+### Step 3: Document your integration in the README.md

+After your demo is complete and your assets are bundled, take some time to create a meaningful readme.
+It will help users get up and running with your integration.
+Note: We will not accept integrations without a solid readme.

 ---

 More Details